THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 When in debt, you have to earn a lot more money each month to pay for your needs and still make your debt payments.

-But debt free living means you can earn less money and still be able to live happily and save money.
+But debt free living means you can earn less money and still live happily and save money.

 You might hate your job but be stuck in it because you need the income to cover your needs and debt payments.